 A new strain of the virus named coronavirus has been originated in Wuhan, the capital of Central China’s Hubei province.
 The first known cases of coronavirus infection were traced back to an animal market in Wuhan.
 It is believed to have come from contact with live animals that were infected.
-Over the past few days, this novel virus has been spreading rapidly, leading to over 59,804 total confirmed cases of infection and causing 1,367 deaths.
+Over the past few weeks, this novel virus has been spreading rapidly, leading to over 120,000 total confirmed cases of infection and causing nearly 4,500 deaths.

 On January 25, Beijing Capital International Airport looked deserted as people refrained from traveling amidst the coronavirus outbreak.
 The desolated view at one of the world’s busiest airports made it look like a ghost town.
 Beijing International Airport caters to over 95 million passengers annually.